Promising mountain views, dreamy beaches, and charming towns, Mallorca is the Balearic Islands’ jack-of-all-trades.

 Why visit?

 Geographically, Mallorca consists of a fertile plain sandwiched between two mountain ranges: the spectacular Serra de Tramuntana to the north and the Serres de Llevant to the south.
 The lowlands are bookended by the Bay of Palma – home to the island’s historic capital city – and the Bay of Alcudia.
-Both are characterised by long sandy beaches and shallow, warm seas; all around them you’ll find great places for watersports and safe swimming.
-On rockier parts of the coast you’ll see adventure operators taking groups of thrill-seekers ‘coasteering’ – a mix of rock-climbing, abseiling, scrambling and cliff-jumping that offers a whole new way to enjoy Mallorca’s coastline.
+Both are characterised by long sandy beaches and shallow, warm seas, where you’ll find places for watersports and safe swimming.
+On rockier parts of the coast, you’ll see adventure operators taking thrill-seekers ‘coasteering’ – a mix of rock-climbing, abseiling, scrambling, and cliff-jumping that offers a whole new way to enjoy Mallorca’s coastline.

 Best time to visit Mallorca?

 Summer temperatures are hot, averaging the high twenties with negligible rainfall in the lowlands – it’s the best and the most popular time for beach breaks and traditional family getaways.
-If you’re planning a holiday around land activities, it’s also worth considering the cooler spring or autumn months, which are ideal for exploring the island on foot or by bike.
-It’s a paradise for hikers and cyclists, with the heights of Serra de Tramuntana offering challenging ascents and spectacular views with some excellent timeshare options for those who plan on coming back in the future.
-If you sign a contract but unfortunately have to cancel then make sure you call Timeshare contract Cancellation services for some assistance.
+If you’re planning a holiday around land activities, it’s worth considering the cooler spring or autumn months, which are ideal for exploring the island on foot or by bike.
+Mallorca is a paradise for hikers and cyclists, with the heights of Serra de Tramuntana offering challenging ascents and spectacular views.

 Highlights

-- Palma de Mallora: The capital of the Balearic Islands is lively, full of history and a great place to enjoy local bars and restaurants.
+- Palma de Mallorca: The capital of the Balearic Islands is lively, full of history, and a great place to enjoy local bars and restaurants.

-- And in the city itself, Palma Cathedral (also known as La Seu) is an architectural wonder that’s bound to impress all ages.
+- And in the city itself, Palma Cathedral (also known as La Seu) is an architectural wonder bound to impress visitors of all ages.

 - Almudaina Palace is also found in Palma – it’s a fairytale castle and residence of the Spanish royal family.

-Mallorca travel: How to get there and around
+Mallorca travel guide: How to get there and around

-By bike: Touring Mallorca by bike is a fantastic way to see the island (Bradley Wiggins is a big fan) and there are loads of places to hire cycles from – your luxury villas might even include them as part of your rental.
+By bike: Touring Mallorca on two wheels is a fantastic way to see the island (Bradley Wiggins is a big fan), and there are many places to hire bicycles from – your luxury villas might even include them as part of your rental.

-Taxis: There’s an abundance of taxi companies on Mallorca to help get you to where you need to go – though as with many destinations, it’s worth booking in advance (if possible) and agreeing on a price with the driver before heading out.
+Taxis: There’s an abundance of taxi companies in Mallorca to help you get around – though, as, with many destinations, it’s worth booking in advance (if possible) and agreeing on a price with the driver before heading out.

-Hiring a car or other private transportation: If you’re staying inland or in one of the more remote coastal areas, hiring a car or a bus rental will probably be necessary.
-There are several local firms as well as multinational staples, but once you’ve got your own set of the wheels the entirety of the island is yours to explore!
-Companies like Europcar, Hertz and Avis all provide services direct from the airport.
+Hiring a car or other private transportation: If you’re staying inland or in one of the more remote coastal areas, hiring a car will probably be necessary.
+You’ll find local firms and multinational staples in Mallorca, and once you have your own set of wheels, the island is yours to explore at your leisure!
+Europcar, Hertz and Avis provide services directly from the airport.

 Hidden Gems

-- While you’re in the region, take time out to visit Deia, a small coastal village popular with the creative set.
-It has been attracting writers and musicians for decades, and when you see it you’ll understand why – it’s a charming jigsaw of traditional flat-roofed buildings and lush gardens, and also boasts a superb Michelin-starred restaurant in the shape of Es Racó d’Es Teix.
-For another food treat from northern Mallorca, track down fresh prawns from Port de Soller; they’re exceptionally good, and 2015 saw the town launch a festival dedicated to them (held in early March).
+While you’re in the region, take the time to visit Deia, a small coastal village popular with the creative set.
+It has attracted writers and musicians for decades, and when you visit, you’ll see why – it’s a charming jigsaw of traditional flat-roofed buildings and lush gardens.
+Foodies mustn’t miss the ever-popular Ca’s Patró March, situated above the beach, or the trendy Hotel Corazón, located between Deia and Soller.
+For another food treat from northern Mallorca, track down fresh prawns from Port de Soller; they’re exceptionally good and one of the freshest seafood offerings on the island.

-- Over on the other side of the island, enjoy an underground adventure at the jaw-dropping Caves del Drach.
-The tour winds past clear pools and intricate rock formations for just over a kilometre, leading you to Lake Martel, a 170 metre-long underground lake – your guide will take you on a boat ride across it, accompanied by live classical music.
-With good paths and lighting and a temperature of over 20C, you don’t need to be a hardened caver to enjoy it!
+Over on the other side of the island, enjoy an underground adventure at the jaw-dropping Caves del Drach.
+The tour winds past clear pools and intricate rock formations for just over a kilometre, leading you to Lake Martel, a 170-metre-long underground lake.
+Your guide will take you on a boat ride across it, accompanied by live classical music.
+With good paths, lighting, and a temperature of over 20C, you don’t need to be a hardened caver to enjoy it!

-- Make sure you take the breathtakingly beautiful tram journey from the town of Soller to the port!
-If you’re into your scenic drives, try going from Valdemossa to Sa Calobra (via the village of Deia), or visit and the charming town of Estellencs and hunt down its stunning hidden cala – don’t forget to bring a picnic!
+Make sure you take the breathtakingly beautiful tram journey from the town of Soller to the port!
+If you’re into your scenic drives, try going from Valdemossa to Sa Calobra (via the village of Deia), or visit the charming town of Estellencs and hunt down its stunning hidden cala (beach) – don’t forget to bring a picnic!
+And if you find yourself on the long road through the Tramuntana mountains that runs east to west, stop for lunch in Es Grau for tasty treats and breathtaking views.

 Did you know…?